AgataMaria/CSNotes-missed-semester/CSNotes-L2.md

 **-ne**
 not equals

-:question::sweat_smile: /dev/null  <-- special device in UNIX? need to read more
+:grey_exclamation: /dev/null  <-- special device in UNIX? need to read more

-15:00 didn't get the grep "$file" > /dev/null 2> /dev/null <-- what did he mean baout 2>?
+~15min didn't get the grep "$file" > /dev/null 2> /dev/null <-- what did he mean baout 2>?

 **if**
 if statements are written slightly differently...